 - Broaden your knowledge of all technical aspects of building services design

 - Gain more experience tackling a variety of diverse technical challenges

 - Learn about building management

 At GCU, you’ll find a welcoming community of career-focused professionals who are dedicated to the common good.
 While you develop your skills and increase your expertise to make a positive impact through your work, your welcoming classmates, colleagues and teachers at GCU will both challenge and support you.

 The MSc Building Services Engineering will give you the preparation you need for a successful career.
-With a 96% graduate employment rate for GCU alumni, you can count on excellent prospects.

 Graduates of this programme have many options, both within the UK and with firms across the globe.
 They design mechanical and electrical services for buildings of all kinds, work as consultants or become members of a design-and-build construction team.
 They manage building or shipping facilities.
 They also work on either the technical or management side of installing and commissioning equipment and systems.

 The building services engineering profession is a vibrant and important component of both the construction and engineering sectors of industry.
 The MSc Building Services Engineering is aimed at engineering graduates to enable them to progress towards full chartered (CEng) status.